farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 Build and project behaviors
 - Tests can be discovered with or without a solution file
 - Tests should be discovered from any project that has them
+- Test discovery throws a warning if the test projects have not been restored
-- Tests should be discovered even if the project has never been built or tests ran
+- Test discovery throws a warning if the test projects have not been built

 Failure case user guidance
 - If no test projects are found, but no tests, warn the user they should make sure tests can run with `dotnet test`